RandomNinjaAtk/docker-raromprocessor/README.md

 Then the files will be processed using [skyscraper](https://github.com/muldjord/skyscraper) to gather/download metadata from [screenscraper](https://screenscraper.fr/) and saved into the ```/output``` volume.

-Lastly ROMs that have no metadata will be removed from the final ```/output``` list/directories.
+Lastly, ROMs that have no metadata will be removed from the final ```/output``` list/directories.
 This will ensure a completely clean library.

 FEAR NOT, all ROMs that are processed are backed up to the ```/backup``` volume.
 This will allow you to verify the end result before deciding to remove the original data used for import/processing.